ubern-mia/bender/episode03/README.md

 * [MMAR](https://docs.nvidia.com/clara/clara-train-sdk/pt/mmar.html) is a Medical Model Archive designed by NVIDIA to organize all artifacts produced during the model development life cycle.
 This may be too heavyweight for research prototypes that one may begin with, but as things become more stable, such standards (much like BIDS for data storage) may help avoid further pains down the line.

 * Consider following the [MICCAI Hackathon reproducibility checklist](https://github.com/JunMa11/MICCAI-Reproducibility-Checklist) to ensure that your pipeline is not too exotic, and future researchers can build on your work!

+For questions/suggestions for improvements, please [create an issue](https://github.com/ubern-mia/bender/issues) in the BENDER repository.